ryanwilsond/belte/docs/Buckle.md

 and can then be referenced from within the program.
 This option is only valid in junction with the *-d* or *--dotnet* options.

+### *--debug*

+Emits a .NET PDB file containing debugging symbols.
+Only emits the file if the *-d* option was specified.

 ### *--time*

 Displays how much time each stage of compilation took.